faisalaljishi/transaction_API/readme.md

    This is a Django REST API built to manage a database of users, payers and transactions.
 It is designed to keep track of where points go and spend the oldest first.

    ### Directory
+   To read about the problem, general design choices and to see a visual demo, start at the [Task Description](#task-description) section.
+It is recommended to start here

    To read more about the main logic of the project navigate to the [Proof of Concept](#proof-of-concept) section.

-   To read about an easy way to follow what is occurring in the database, read the [Admin](#admin) section.
+   To read about an easy way to follow what is occurring in the database as you make changes, read the [Admin](#admin) section.

-   To read about the problem, general design choices and to see a visual demo, start at the [Task Description](#task-description) section.

-   To learn how to get setup, start at the [Technologies](#technologies) section.
+   To learn how to get set up, start at the [Technologies](#technologies) section.